-Students interested in mathematical finance, or in taking actuarial exams, should pursue the finance/actuary track.
+Students interested in mathematical finance, or in taking actuarial exams, should pursue the financial and actuarial track.
 Students have the option of either a senior seminar or an internship as a capstone experience.
 Upon finishing the track, a graduate should be prepared to immediately seek employment with a variety of companies and/or to take the first two actuarial exams.